vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 on, 193-194 ; of kūdra, to be per 318; water thrown up in, drives

-formed without Vedio mantras, away evil spirits according to Tai.
+formed without Vedic mantras, away evil spirits according to Tai.

 168-159 ; perforned on auspicious Ār, and others, 314.